 You do have options!
 Pack a water filter for every travel adventure.
 There are so many awesome travel water filters on the market.
 I have used a Steripen and a Life Straw, both of which work great (and have never resulted in me getting sick from bad water).

 You can actually find a water bottle with a built-in filter as well.
-I’ve recently started using the Grayl GEOPRESS and fallen in love you can read our massive review of this epic filter bottle.
-At the moment, I can’t imagine going back to any other purification system in the near future.
+I’ve recently started using the Grayl GEOPRESS and fallen in love – you can read our massive review of this epic filter bottle.
+At the moment, I can’t imagine going back to any other purification system.

 It may take a little extra effort to use a water filter, but once you integrate a filter into your daily routine, it becomes quite normal.
 This is how we become more sustainable travelers.
 A little bit of effort goes a long way.